 While this is obviously a heavy penalty, it will only apply in the most serious of cases.

 With the help of our expert defence team, you may be able to avoid these onerous penalties.

 Ultimately, the judge will determine the appropriate penalty after considering all the facts and circumstances of your case.

 Possible penalties include:

-However, the specialist defence team at Sydney Criminal Lawyers has a wealth of experience fighting and winning these types of cases and can give you the best possible defence in your forgery matter.
+However, the specialist defence team at Sydney Criminal Lawyers® has a wealth of experience fighting and winning Commonwealth cases, and can give you the best possible defence in your forgery matter.

 Our experts will thoroughly examine all the evidence at an early stage in order to identify any problems with the prosecution case – such as a lack of compelling evidence.